benjaminfranklin03/NeuroDiffEqLab/README.md

 - **`NeuralODE_FromScratch.ipynb`**: Details the basic implementation, training on simple regression data.
 - **`NeuralODE_JAX.ipynb`**: Explores the JAX implementation and training on the Van Der Pol oscillator system.

 Simply open the notebooks in Jupyter and follow along to see the code, explanations, and results.
+Additionally, some visualizations can be found in the training plots.

 ---

-## Results and Insights
+## Results

 ### Basic Neural ODE
-- Demonstrated the fundamental process of setting up and training a Neural ODE from scratch.
+- Building a neural ODE from scratch was a fun experience and it really showed me how they worked from a more fundamental level, but the implementation also came with many headaches.
-- Reflections on manual gradient calculations and training challenges.
+- Calculating gradients manually was really unstable and I had all kinds of issues with underflow, exploding gradients, etc. but I somewhat fixed it with gradient clipping.

 ### Neural ODE with JAX
-- Highlighted the power of JAX’s automatic differentiation.
+- I could use JAX's autodiff tool instead of doing everything manually.
-- Achieved smoother, more efficient training and more complex system modeling.
+- The training was much much smoother and building the neural ODE was much faster and much more stable than any adjoint method I was able to implement.

 ---